YoBii/LethalMoonUnlocks/README.md

 The bias value is configurable.
 The bias in its entirety can be enabled or disabled for each applicable discovery mechanic.
 </details>

-### Compatiblity
+### Compatibility
 <details>
   <summary><strong style="">Learn more</strong></summary>

+#### LethalConstellations
+*Planned!*

 #### TerminalFormatter
 Tags are shown in TerminalFormatter moons node.
 Thanks @mrov!

 #### LethalQuantities
-Option to prefer LQ risk levels in moon catalogue.
+Advanced config option to prefer LQ risk levels in moon catalogue.

 #### Malfunctions
-Option to interpret Malfunctions Navigation malfunction as routing to a moon.
+Advanced config option to enable interpreting Malfunctions' Navigation malfunction as routing to a moon.
 If it's a paid moon LethalMoonUnlocks will see it as buying the moon - even though you didn't pay.

 #### All mods displaying alert messages
 LethalMoonUnlocks uses a queue for sending alert messages.
 Alerts from other mods and the vanilla game are added to the same queue to avoid overlapping and missing messages.
 </details>

 ## Example configurations